antononcube/Raku-WWW-YouTube/README.md

 say $transcript.substr(^300);
 ```
 ```
-# 35820
+# 36700
-# hi everyone welcome to a wolf from
+# Hi everyone, welcome to a wolf from
-# language design review for version 14.3
+# language design review for version 14.3.
-# we are talking about LLM
+# We are talking about LLM
-# graph so
+# graph.
+So,
-# okay so this is for the purpose of of
+# okay.
+So this is for the purpose of of
 # knitting together LLM calls like LLM
-# function type calls
+# function type calls.
-# exactly
+# Exactly.
-# to support more complex workflows
+# To support more complex workflows
 # um and and to have asynchronous calls to
-# LLMs
-# yes to w
+# LLMs.
 ```

 Summarize using a Large Language Model (LLM):